 Other medicines (corticosteroids, antinausea, antidepressant, and antiseizure medicines)

-Reduce swelling, burning or tingling pain or limit certain side effects of pain medicines, like nausea or vomiting.
+Reduce swelling, burning or tingling pain, or certain side effects of pain medicines, such as nausea or vomiting

 Anesthetics (local, injected) include lidocaine, benzocaine, and medicines used by anesthesiologists